 - 1.1 The EU Renewable Energy Directive suggests that if the UK is to meet its renewable energy target of 15% from renewable sources by 2020, all local authorities need to engage in identifying and approving appropriate renewable energy development. - 1.2 The Government is committed to increasing the proportion of energy we use from renewable sources and development of renewable energy resources on a commercial scale is a crucial element in meeting the Government's commitments on reducing emissions and combating climate change.
 The Climate Change Act is the UKs legally binding commitment to reduce carbon dioxide emissions by 80% by 2050, from a 1990 baseline.
 The Government expects each authority to contribute to meeting the targets and reducing overall demand for energy. - 1.3 The National Planning Policy Framework (NPPF) sets out policy to support the development of renewable and low carbon energy, by stating that local planning authorities should recognise the responsibility on all communities to contribute to energy generation from these sources.
-It states that local authorities should: - have a positive strategy to promote energy from renewable and low carbon sources; - design policies to maximise renewable and low carbon energy development while ensuring that adverse impacts are addressed satisfactorily, including cumulative landscape and visual impacts; - consider identifying suitable areas for renewable and low carbon energy sources, and supporting infrastructure, where this would help secure the development of such sources; - support community-led initiatives for renewable and low carbon energy, including developments outside such areas being taken forward through neighbourhood planning; and identify opportunities where development can draw its energy supply from decentralised supply systems and for co-locating potential heat customers and suppliers. - 1.4 The Department for Communities and Local Government published 'Planning practice guidance for renewable and low carbon energy' in July 2013.
-This provides advice on planning issues associated with the development of renewable and low carbon energy and supports policy set out in the NPPF.
-This guidance can be a material consideration in planning decisions and should generally be followed unless there are clear reasons not to.
-The guidance states that 'planning has an important role in the delivery of new renewable and low carbon energy infrastructure in locations where the local environmental impact is acceptable.'
-The guidance also states the 'Renewable energy developments should be acceptable for their proposed location.'
+It states that local authorities should: - have a positive strategy to promote energy from renewable and low carbon sources; - design policies to maximise renewable and low carbon energy development while ensuring that adverse impacts are addressed satisfactorily, including cumulative landscape and visual impacts; - consider identifying suitable areas for renewable and low carbon energy sources, and supporting infrastructure, where this would help secure the development of such sources; - support community-led initiatives for renewable and low carbon energy, including developments outside such areas being taken forward through neighbourhood planning; and identify opportunities where development can draw its energy supply from decentralised supply systems and for co-locating potential heat customers and suppliers. - 1.4 North Somerset Council is committed to reducing carbon emissions and supporting renewable and low carbon forms of energy generation.
+The council is responsible for determining applications for onshore renewable energy schemes up to 50MW generation capacity.
+The Planning Inspectorate will determine applications for installations with a generation capacity greater than the 50MW threshold.
+To appreciate the potential scale involved, a 5MW solar PV array if located on open land would require between 10 and 15ha of land to ground-mount the panels.
+The latest data on solar PV installations within North Somerset (RegenSW, March 2013) reports that there are 4039 projects within the district with an installed generation capacity of 13.616MWe; this includes both domestic and non-domestic installations at all scales.